vector-vulture/sysmon/README.md

 # sysmon

-Sysmon configuration file for Windows for Detection Engineering
+Sysmon configuration file for Windows to be used for Detection Engineering